So You Think You Can Dance (American TV series) season 9: Performance shows

-Unlike previous seasons, each week's Bottom 6 / Bottom 4 dancers are determined by the previous week's voting.
-The judge's panel still chooses which of these bottom dancers will be eliminated each week until the Top Ten.
-However, not all dancers who are in danger of elimination will perform final solos by default; the judges will determine each week which dancers will be asked to perform a "dance for your life" solo, if any.
-As no voting had been conducted previously, no dancers were eliminated for the Week 1 show; as a result, four dancers were eliminated in the Week 2 show, as opposed to the usual two.
+Unlike previous seasons, each week's Bottom 6 / Bottom 4 contestants are determined by the previous week's voting.
+The judge's panel still chooses which of these bottom contestants will be eliminated each week until the Top Ten.
+However, not all contestants who are in danger of elimination will perform final solos by default; the judges will determine each week which contestants will be asked to perform a "dance for your life" solo, if any.
+As no voting had been conducted previously, no contestants were eliminated for the Week 1 show; as a result, four contestants were eliminated in the Week 2 show, as opposed to the usual two.
 No voting took place after the Top 6 performance / Top 4 announcement show.
 The next week's show (the Top 4 performance finale) was followed by voting, the results of which were announced yet one more week later on the season's grande finale.